asumagic/AshBF/OPTIMIZATIONS.md

 # AshBF optimizer

-*Please note that some of the optimizations marked as UNIMPLEMENTED are experimentally implemented in the `optimization-set-balanced` branch.
-However, these currently break some complex programs and aren't merged in `master` just yet.*

 ## Instruction stacking

 Some instructions are "stackable", meaning that they can be merged into one in some way.